 - Where do you see yourself in the next 5 years?

 - How are you a suitable fit for the organization?

 - Chef Interview Questions Explained

 - Ace Your Next Video Interview

-With a long line of competitors, walk in interview can become a little daunting.
-To ease the fear of cracking an interview, you can reach out to our counsellors at Leverage Edu who will not only help you in mastering the interview but will also help in creating a starling resume for your job application.
+With a long line of competitors, walk-in interviews can become a little daunting.
+To ease the fear of cracking an interview, you can reach out to our counselors at Leverage Edu who will not only help you in mastering the interview but will also help in creating a starling resume for your job application.